Investment Focus | Issue 5 | Coronavirus

 The second question is a little easier to answer.
 What we shouldn’t do is react to our emotions and make errors that end up costing us money in the long term.

-As shown in the chart below, there have been health epidemics in the past and all of them caused market turbulence.
+There have been health epidemics in the past and all of them caused market turbulence.
 But the most important thing to look at is the upward trend in the market.
 Yes U.S. stock indices are down almost 10% over the past week, but they gained 181% in the past 10 years.
 Also, this isn’t the first shock or drawdown we’ve seen in the long bull market since 2008 either.
 As mentioned in our last post, there have been numerous shocks to the market in the past 10 years that happened during that 181% rise.

 The bottom line is no one will benefit from selling their investments in a panic (see the graphic below).